isomerpages/nparks-naturekakis/all/nature-kakis-happenings/_posts/2024-05-05-post-Gardening.md

 </div>
 <h4>Harvest sharing</h4>
 <p>By coordinating the growing of <a href="https://gardeningsg.nparks.gov.sg/page-index/glossary/edible-plants/" rel="noopener noreferrer nofollow" target="_blank">edible plants</a> between
-gardens, Nature Kaki chapters can organise a harvest sharing event with other community groups.
+gardens, Nature Kakis chapters can organise a harvest sharing event with other community groups.
 This encourages the sharing of resources and knowledge among different groups, fostering a sense of unity and cooperation within the community.</p>